aimms/documentation/dataexchange/api.rst

     :param aSet: set argument indicating the set for which to normalize all elements
     :param normalization: optional element parameter into :token:`dex::Normalizations` indicating the normalization to apply (either :token:`nfc` (default), :token:`nfd`, :token:`no-diacritics`, :token:`trim`, :token:`nfc-trim`, :token:`nfd-trim` or :token:`no-diacritics-trim`)

+.. js:function:: dex::GetOptionValues(optVal)

+	AIMMS supports reading arbitrary command line options of the form ``--<name-space>::<option-name>`` followed by the value of the option.
+This feature allows, for instance, libraries to define its own set of command line options.
+You can read the values of the command line options through this function.

+		:param optVal: one-dimensional string parameter over a set holding the command line options you want to retrieve the values for.
+The elements should be of the for ``<any-name-space>::<option-name>``.

 HTTP Client methods
 -------------------